MatteoPerona/usa-power-outage-analysis/README.md

 ## Outages by Cause Category
+Breaking down the distributions for the causes of each observed power outage.

 <iframe src="assets/outages-cause.html" width=800 height=600 frameBorder=0></iframe>
 It seems as though severe weather is to blame for most outages, but it is interesting to see that a substantial portion of outages are intentional attacks.
-It would be interesting to look into how what types of intentional attack and severe weather are most prevalent.
+It would be interesting to look into which types of intentional attack and severe weather are most prevalent.
 Fist let's also look into the number of intentional attacks that happen per capita (mean of POPULATION of each group of observations).
 <iframe src="assets/outages-per-captia-cause.html" width=800 height=600 frameBorder=0></iframe>
 Here we can see the same relationship from above, but the difference between the top two bars and the rest seems to be more extreme.
 Also, the intentional attack bar reaches much closer to the severe weather bar.
 This may indicate a relationship between per capita effects and intentional attacks, but it's difficult to say as this is an imperfect metric.
 The POPULATION column measures the total population in the US state where the outage was observed, not the affected population, making this metric very shaky.
 <iframe src="assets/cause-severe-weather.html" width=800 height=600 frameBorder=0></iframe>